 As Governor of Arkansas, Bill Clinton signed an age-limit on who can get a safe, legal abortion.
 Teenagers who dare to have sex, or who get raped, apparently deserve to choose between back alley abortions or bearing children they can't afford to raise.
 (The majority of "teen pregnancies" are actually caused by men older than 20.
 Clinton had no plan to lecture older men — like himself — about the evils of pressuring teenagers to have sex with them.)

 Now that Clinton no longer need worry about his standing in polls, he seems to have quieted his attacks on children and teenagers, but he hasn't yet apologized for them.
-With the publication of his autobiography, he now appears on every talk show whining about how he was done wrong by the Republicans who dared to question his sexual morality.
+And with the publication of his autobiography, he now appears on every talk show whining about how the Republicans dared to question his sexual morality.

 He spent his career throwing stones at children and teenagers, and he keeps complaining that his glass house got scratched.
-Am I the only one who sees something wrong with this picture?
+Am I the only one who sees something wrong here?

 6/21/04: Take That, Philip Morris!

 Since the Pro-Youth Pages began in 2001, we have urged a boycott against tobacco companies, most especially Philip Morris, because of their attacks on youth rights.

 Great results are surfacing.
 The Centers for Disease Control (CDC) just released a study showing that the smoking rate among high school students is now at its lowest ever.
 At least, the smoking rate is at its lowest since the CDC started keeping track in 1975.
 More boastworthy for teenagers: the CDC study also shows that, for the first time, the smoking rate among high schoolers is even lower than the smoking rate among adults.
 This means adults can no longer seriously claim to be smarter than teenagers.
 It also means these tobacco companies that attack youth rights are losing profits.

 Who's choking now, Philip?